 Lyric Language Specification

-The language is implemented in Python and currently supports core programming constructs including functions, conditionals, loops, classes, and built-in data structures with comprehensive error handling and performance optimizations.
+The language is implemented in Python and currently supports core programming constructs including functions, conditionals, loops, classes, inheritance with access control, file I/O, shell integration, and built-in data structures with comprehensive error handling and performance optimizations.

 Readable, structured, and designed for clarity and simplicity